remirror/remirror/packages/prosemirror-suggest/readme.md

 suggest: <GSchema extends import("prosemirror-model").Schema<string, string> = any>(...suggesters: Suggestion<import("@remirror/core-types").AnyFunction<void>>[]) => Plugin<SuggestState<any>, GSchema>
 ```

-The priority of the suggestions is the order in which they are passed into this function.
+The priority of the suggesters is the order in which they are passed into this function.

 ```ts
 const plugin = suggest(two, one, three);